deepakshradha/SQL/README.md

- # This my SQL project repo which include following project :-
+ # This is my SQL project repo which include following project :-